jameskhedley/aiven/README.md

 ### Introduction
 This project is a demonstration of how one might write a system for monitoring websites using Kafka.

 There are two main script files in this repo, `producer.py` and `consumer.py`.
 The former script does the job of querying a website, noting the observed response time, status code and searching for the given regex string, then publishing that information to kafka.
-The latter script listens to kafka and consumes messages, converting the information to SQL records which it inserts into PostgreSQL.
+The latter script listens to kafka and consumes its messages, converting the information to db records which it inserts into PostgreSQL.

 ### Prerequisites
 To use this project you will need to set up both Kafka and PostgreSQL instances at https://aiven.io/ - this is because I've written the connection handling code as per Aiven's SSL configuration particulars, although other service providers may do the same, I cannot guarantee that.